 - 4. Tighten jam nut. - 5.
 Phase cylinders again, re-check toe-in measurement.
 The cylinders must be phased anytime an adjustment is made to the cylinders. - 6.
-Drive forward 20-30 feet and re-measure toe-in. - 7.
-Continue with steps 2-6 until a correct toe-in measurement is reached.
+Drive forward 20-30 feet and measure toe-in. - 7.
+Repeat steps 2-6 until a correct toe-in measurement is reached.